Nicotine for Long COVID update December 21, 2024:

 Limitations

-This evaluation is retrospective and has certain limitations, including the absence of a control group and the possibility of bias due to self-reported data.
+This retrospective evaluation has certain limitations, including the absence of a control group and the possibility of bias due to self-reported data.
 Furthermore, the long-term safety of nicotine use in this population remains uncertain and warrants further research.

 Conclusion